Autodesk/Neon/README.md

 ## Contributions From the Community

-The Neon team welcome and greatly appreciates contributions from the community.
+The Neon team welcome and greatly appreciate contributions from the community.
 The document [CONTRIBUTING.md](./doc/CONTRIBUTING.md) goes more into the details on the process we follow.

-As a community we have a responsibility to create a respectfully and inclusive environment, so we kindly ask any member and contributor to respect to the following code of conduct: ([Neon Code of Conduct](./doc/CODE_OF_CONDUCT.md))
+As a community, we have a responsibility to create a respectful and inclusive environment, so we kindly ask any member and contributor to respect and follow [Neon's Code of Conduct](./doc/CODE_OF_CONDUCT.md)

 ## Authors and Maintainers